wenchaojiang/JSQL/README.md

 Data  types
 -----
-If the values in the json entities violate data types in database schema, it will not break the system in most cases, But in some cases it will UncaughtException, please check the SQLite Type affinity for more details, http://www.sqlite.org/datatype3.html
+If the values in the json entities violate data types in database schema, it will not break the system in most cases.
+However in some cases it will cause UncaughtException, please check the SQLite Type affinity for more details, http://www.sqlite.org/datatype3.html

-As a result of Type affinity, JSQLite handle all entities values as a string/text.
+As a result of Type affinity, JSQLite handle all entities values as string/text interally.

 Customization